Fitness Volt

 Photo via Instagram @bigbeccaswanson

 Becca Swanson is regarded as the strongest woman to have ever walked the planet, even on our own listing.
 She has some unbelievable lifts in her accolades, achieving huge success over her career.
-In fact, she holds many powerlifting records, and championships for her efforts over the years.
+In fact, she holds many powerlifting records and won numerous championships for her efforts over the years.

-Female bodybuilders are starting to gain a ton more respect in the fitness world.
+Female athletes are starting to gain a ton more respect in the fitness world.
 With bench press skills like this, it is easy to see why.
-The fact that so many women can lift this heavy defies the expectations of many, and proves that they are just as strong as their male counterparts.
+The fact that so many women can lift this heavy defies the expectations of many and proves that they are just as strong as their male counterparts.

 Stay on top of the latest fitness news and updates by adding Fitness Volt to your Google News feed: Follow us on Google News You can also follow us on Twitter, Facebook, Instagram, and YouTube for even more content.